aksio-insurtech/Fundamentals/Documentation/date_and_time_only.md

 In .NET 6 there were two types introduced called `DateOnly` and `TimeOnly`.
 These are unfortunately not fully supported in serializers and typically type conversion for use with Web APIs.
-Cratis offers serializers and type converters for this which are automatically hooked up in the application model.
+Fundamentals offers serializers and type converters for this which are automatically hooked up in the application model.

 ## System.Text.Json converters